Collaborative Neural Rendering using Anime Character Sheets: Appendix

 \subsection{Experiment Details}

-The synthesized part of the dataset contains multiple-pose and multiple-view images.
-Each of them is paired with UDP annotations.
-A randomly-sampled subset of 3D mesh data obtained in the same way as in ~\cite{khungurn_pose_2016} was used in this work, which contains $2,000$ anime characters with more than $200$ poses.
-The scope of permissions was confirmed before using existing assets in this work.
-The contribution in this work is mostly about years of manual data clean-up, which includes converting mesh formats, restructuring the bone hierarchy, and aligning the A-poses before synthesizing RGB images for each pose, and their corresponding UDPs with MikuMikuDance~(MMD) software.
+We make full use of the dataset by performing semi-supervised learning.
+For the UDP Detector, we skip the $\mathcal{L}_{udp}$ when we do not have ground truth of the UDP.
+We will keep the $\mathcal{L}_{ cons}$ to encourage the UDP Detector to make a same prediction of one character under $k$ random augmentations.

-The mixed dataset also contains unlabeled hand-drawn samples and one-shot samples, \emph{i.e.} characters with the only single available pose, which are randomly sampled from existing datasets~\cite{danbooru2020,pixiv}.
-We make full use of the mixed data by performing semi-supervised learning.
-For the detector, we skip the $\mathcal{L}_{udp}$ as we do not have ground truth but keep the $\mathcal{L}_{ cons}$ to ensure the detector makes the same prediction of the same character under $k$ random augmentations.
 As for the renderer, we have to reuse the image of the same pose multiple times to fill all the $m$ views if the provided images in the character sheet are not enough.
-Random-crop augmentation is applied to $ \mathbf{I}_{m} \in \mathbf{S}_{ref}$, $\hat{\mathbf{P}}_{tar} $ and $\mathbf{I}_{tar}^{gt}$.
+Random-crop augmentation is applied to $ \mathbf{I}_{m} \in \mathbf{S}_{ref}$, $\widehat{\mathbf{P}}_{tar} $ and $\mathbf{I}_{tar}^{gt}$.
 With the random-crop augmentation, in order to generate the image of body parts in the right position, CoNR has to learn a cross-modality feature matching instead of a trivial solution by simply selecting one of the provided images as the output.